 Grandeur is the word I am able to think from the first screen until the credit card.
 The movie is a thorough visual delight, that has certainly taken Indian Film to Hollywood levels and beyond.
-Huge applause to Rajamouli & team for dreaming this grand.
+A huge applause is well deserved for Rajamouli & team for dreaming this grand.

 The film starts with an escapade by Ramya Krishnan with a newborn in her hands, running from soldiers who have shot her.
 The newborn “Shivudu” (played by Prabhas) grows under foster care in a tribal village which is at the foot of a huge waterfall.
 No one has climbed up the waterfall to see the world there, but Shivudu keeps trying.
 One day after seeing a wooden mask of what he visualises to be a nymph Shivudu succeeds in the climb and what he sees on top takes him towards solving the mystery of his birth.
 The scenes where Prabhas climbs the tall mountain are simply breathtaking, worth watching it again.
 When I was expecting the story will take Shivudu to unknown territories like in 10,000 BC or John Carter, it turns to lovemaking between Prabhas and Tamanna, then into age-old Power Struggle story between cousin brothers, that’s not bad at all as the storytelling is brisk and captivating.